maths/stack-web/website_files/CaseStudies/2023/Partial_frac_int.md

     </figure>
 </div>

-The quiz assumes very little prior knowl- edge.
-Students only need to know the factor and sum rules for integration and the follow- ing anti-derivative
+The quiz assumes very little prior knowledge.
+Students only need to know the factor and sum rules for integration and the following anti-derivative

 <span>\[ \int \frac{1}{x}\, \mathrm{d}x = \ln|x| + c.
 (1) \]</span>

-Students who want to discover this method all by themselves can try to do so, but they will need to invest a fair amount of time (or perhaps refresh their high school knowl- edge).
+Students who want to discover this method all by themselves can try to do so, but they will need to invest a fair amount of time (or perhaps refresh their high school knowledge).
 For others we provide extensive hints and solutions.

-Whatever the students decide to do, they will be guided in a natural way to the more complicated anti-derivatives and thereby de- velop a deeper understanding of the method and the results.
+Whatever the students decide to do, they will be guided in a natural way to the more complicated anti-derivatives and thereby develop a deeper understanding of the method and the results.

 As you can see in figure 2, the quiz is divided into many small sections, each focusing on one step at a time.
 Figure 3 shows the first section which deals with integrating very simple fractions.
 All a student needs to know and apply is the basic anti-derivative (1).
 The question on the left should be straightforward, but for the question on the right a simple substitution is required.
 If the student does not remember how to do this, the two offered hints should help.
 We used the setup for hints programmed by Michael Kallweit, see [1].
 These hints are not visible upon first opening the question, but can be opened by clicking on a button.

 <div class="float-none img-middle">
     <figure class="figure row">